neuefische/wd-flipped-classroom-curriculum/sessions/js-error-handling/README.md

 ### Which important problem will we solve today?

-All data we entered with any form in any of our apps so far is lost after a page reload.
-We want to learn how to persist data in the browser.
+How can we ensure our applications handle errors gracefully and provide a better user experience?
+We will learn how to manage and handle errors in JavaScript effectively.

 ### Pose a question to be answered by the end of the block!

-Which browser feature enables us to store and retrieve data?
+How can we use JavaScript to catch and handle errors to prevent our application from crashing?

 ---